quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/2A012---Reinforcement-Learning/2rla_part44_Observations_an.md

 #### Markov State in PSRs
-Background context: A Markov state is defined as a vector of probabilities for "core" tests (17.6), and this vector is updated by a function \( u \) similar to Bayes rule but grounded in observable data.
+Background context: A Markov state is defined as a vector of probabilities for "core" tests (17.6), and this vector is updated by a function $u$ similar to Bayes rule but grounded in observable data.
 This makes it easier to learn because the model can focus on these probabilistic predictions rather than direct observations.
 :p How is a Markov state defined in PSRs?
 ??x
 A Markov state in PSRs is defined as a vector of probabilities for "core" tests (17.6).
-These states are updated by a function \( u \) that acts similarly to Bayes rule, but the semantics are grounded in observable data, making it easier to learn these probabilistic predictions. x??
+These states are updated by a function $u$ that acts similarly to Bayes rule, but the semantics are grounded in observable data, making it easier to learn these probabilistic predictions. x??

 ---

 #### Approximate States
 Background context: To handle partial observability, approximate states can be used instead of exact Markov states.
-The simplest example is using just the latest observation \( S_t = O_t \), but this approach cannot handle hidden state information.
-A more complex method involves using a kth-order history approach where \( S_t = O_{t},A_{t-1},O_{t-1},\ldots,A_{t-k} \) for some \( k > 1 \).
+The simplest example is using just the latest observation $S_t = O_t $, but this approach cannot handle hidden state information.
+A more complex method involves using a kth-order history approach where $ S_t = O_{t},A_{t-1},O_{t-1},\ldots,A_{t-k}$for some $ k > 1$.
 :p What is the simplest example of an approximate state?
 ??x
-The simplest example of an approximate state is using just the latest observation, denoted as \( S_t = O_t \).
+The simplest example of an approximate state is using just the latest observation, denoted as $S_t = O_t$.
 This approach cannot handle any hidden state information and is very basic in its handling of past data. x??

 ---

 #### kth-Order History Approximate States
-Background context: For a more complex method to handle partial observability, a kth-order history can be used where the current approximate state \( S_t \) includes the latest observation and action along with the last \( k-1 \) observations and actions.
+Background context: For a more complex method to handle partial observability, a kth-order history can be used where the current approximate state $S_t $ includes the latest observation and action along with the last$k-1$ observations and actions.
 This approach uses a state-update function that shifts new data in and old data out.
 :p How is a kth-order history approximate state defined?
 ??x
-A kth-order history approximate state is defined as \( S_t = O_{t}, A_{t-1}, O_{t-1}, \ldots, A_{t-k} \) for some \( k > 1 \).
-This approach includes the latest observation and action along with the last \( k-1 \) observations and actions.
+A kth-order history approximate state is defined as $S_t = O_{t}, A_{t-1}, O_{t-1}, \ldots, A_{t-k}$ for some $ k > 1 $.
+This approach includes the latest observation and action along with the last $ k-1$ observations and actions.
 The state-update function shifts new data in and old data out. x??

 ---